The Trivial Pursuits of Arthur Banks

 The Trivial Pursuits of Arthur Banks is an American web series from AMC.
 It premiered in three sub-15 minute episodes on August 22, 2011.
 The series marked the first production for AMC's Digital Studios, which co-released the program through Hulu.
 It starred Adam Goldberg as the title character and Jeffrey Tambor as his psychiatrist.

-The premise
+Premise

 Early in each episode, Arthur sits in a session with his therapist, rehashing his latest sexual encounter.
 Arthur is a successful playwright who is working to stage an elaborate play that mirrors his dysfunctional love life.
 Arthur has run-ins with barely legal teens, overemotional actors and surprise escorts.
 Aided by his therapist, and friend, Chandler Brown (Pete Chekvala), he attempts to navigate through this complex love life (and, accordingly, his on-stage meta-life).

 Some scenes reference the film Deconstructing Harry.